gkanarek/msaviz/README.rst

 2. Select a filter & grating combination using the dropdown.
 3. Choose an MSA config file which has been exported from APT.
 4. Press ``Parse`` and wait while the MSA config file is parsed and the wavelengths are calculated.
+5. The ``Display spectra from stuck-open shutters`` checkbox will toggle whether or not spectra from stuck-open shutters will be included in the visualization.
 5. Once this is complete, press ``Show the Spectrum Display!`` to view the visualization.

 .. figure:: https://github.com/spacetelescope/msaviz/blob/master/screenshots/fileselect_screen.png